chinamike65/hugo-tuolesi/content/book2/book2en.md

 Therefore, it is better to use Tibetan when reciting prayers.

-Chinese can only translate about 95% of the meaning, but not 100% because the content of this prayer is too profound.
+Chinese can only convey about 95% of the meaning, but not 100% because the content of this prayer is too profound.

 The following is the prayer of Master Tsongkhapa in Chinese:

-no predestined sadness

-Unsullied Wisdom King's Subtle Sound

-The Secret Lord of the Devil's Army

-Snowland Zhiyan Tsongkhapa

-Prayer before Lobsang Chava
+>
+>Objectless compassion, Chenrezig,
+>
+>Lord of stainless wisdom, Manjushri,
+>
+>Conquering Mara’s hordes, Vajrapani,
+>
+>Crown jewel of the Sages of the Land of Snows, Tsongkhapa,
+>
+>Lobsang Drakpa, at your feet, I pray.
+>

 "Avalokitesvara", "Avalokitesvara" is the holy name of Guanyin Bodhisattva.